hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 You can give users or groups of users either read or write access on your data.
 However, there are some caveats:

-- Users will only be able to download or upload data via the Globus interface, and not via any of the other Tier-1 Data clients.
+- Users will only be able to download or upload data via the Globus interface, and not via any of the other :ref:`Tier-1 Data clients<clients>`.
 - Globus is filesystem agnostic, and users miss out on a lot of features from Tier-1 Data, most notably the :ref:`metadata<metadata>`.
 - When you give users write access, they will write to Tier-1 Data in your name.
 You should only give access to users you really trust.